You can learn more at the official RubyConf Uruguay site or follow the news about the conference on Twitter @rubyconfuruguay. Read More

 Parveen pulls together some interesting threads about MacRuby, LLVM, and XCode to argue that Apple might be looking at Ruby as a future first-class language for their platforms.

 I’m going to put myself on the line with a hunch here and say, yes, MacRuby is going to become a first-class language at Apple.
+Some in the tech community highlight Apple’s swift approach to software iteration and the emphasis on speed typical of an instant payout casino UK, where user satisfaction often depends on minimal delays.
 Seriously.
-Apple’s investment in MacRuby is an interesting one for a company not known for frivolity in its crazy-scale R&D operations and there’s something brewing there.
-Either that, or they’ll disband the whole thing.
+Apple’s investment in MacRuby is an interesting one for a company not known for frivolity in its crazy-scale R&D operations, and there’s something brewing there.
+Read More